Filmfare Award for Best Female Playback Singer – Tamil

 Sadhana Sargam won Filmfare Award for Best Female Playback Singer – Tamil & Telugu in the same year.

 The Tamil Filmfare Best Female Playback Award is given by Filmfare magazine as part of its annual Filmfare Awards for Tamil films.
 The first Tamil award was given in 2006.
-However, since 1997 till 2005, a common award for playback was available for both male and female singers of all the four South Indian languages.
+However, from 1997 till 2005, a common award for playback was available for both male and female singers of all the four South Indian languages.